NourAlz/Encoder-and-GA-with-Classification/README.md

   File automatically by listing all the libraries installed in our current Python environment.
 (Widely accepted practice in software development and data science projects)

 ### BGWO.ipynb
+Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

+### GSA.ipynb
-optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with PCA + GA
+Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with with our methods

   **Run**
   *pip install -r requirements.txt*